EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The *Magic button* under the *Deep Learning* tab

-After clicking on *Magic Button* a window like the one on :numref:`ModelSelection_for_categorization` opens to take the neural network model in from the user.
-In one of the options provided fits to your data, you can select the particular one, or you can select the first option called *Auto select* as we did.
+We have also the option of automatically analyze the traces in a couple separated steps depending on our analysis needs.
+In the present described example, we clicked on *Categorize Traces*, then a window like the one on :numref:`ModelSelection_for_categorization` opens to take in the neural network model from the user.
+If one of the options provided fits to your measurement, you can select the particular one, otherwise you can select the first option called *Auto select* as we did, and click on *OK*.

 .. figure:: ./../../figures/examples/3_TraceCategorization_ModelSelection_click.png
    :width: 300